etoroxlabs/eToken/docs/design_overview.md

    aforementioned roles, on the other hand, may be limited to a specific token.
 For example, different accounts may be responsible for minting USD and gold tokens.
-2. The AccessList contains a large number of addresses and it is impractical to require that this data is transferred if we need to upgrade the token contracts.
+2. The AccessList contains numerous addresses and it is impractical to require that this data is transferred if we need to upgrade the token contracts.